 - When you get to the bus station in Shehyni, you will probably need to wait for a bus for another hour or so.

 - In addition, all the buses going to/from the Polish-Ukrainian border tend to be overcrowded, which can only spoil a general impression on your trip.
 So you really need to think twice before you choose this travel option.

 Pros: Very cheap; you’re not THAT dependent on other people

 Cons: Can take too long; can be tiresome.

 If you made it all the way to Lviv from Krakow, we hope to see you here in town.
 Our Free Walking Tours can be a wonderful introduction to Lviv for all visitors.
-We meet every day at 10.30am at the Amphitrite fountain on Rynok Square, right next to the Pravda Brewery.
+We meet every day at 10.30am and 3pm at the Amphitrite fountain on Rynok Square, right next to the Pravda Brewery.